kidandcat/goweb/README.md

 # GoWeb

-An easy way to setup an end to end Go web service.
+An easy way to setup an end to end Go web service using [Go-App](https://go-app.dev) for the frontend and [Go-JSONRPC](https://github.com/filecoin-project/go-jsonrpc) for communications.

 ## Table of Contents